 Do you provide PLT as a part of the graduate program?

 Yes.
-We will pay the full course fees for the Practical Legal Training (PLT) through College of Law as well as the cost of admission.
+We will pay the full course fees for the Practical Legal Training (PLT) through the College of Law, as well as the cost of admission.

 What practice areas offer graduate rotations?

-Corporate M&A, Infrastructure, Environment & Planning, Project Finance, Commercial Litigation and International Arbitration.
+Corporate M&A, Project Delivery (Infrastructure), Environment & Planning, Project Finance, Tax, and Commercial Litigation and Arbitration.

-We endeavor to provide an international rotation opportunity during the 18-month program.
-This could be in the form of a rotation or secondment and is subject to business needs.
-We will take into consideration your preference for location and practice group, but again, it is subject to the resourcing needs of the Firm.
-There are also other international working opportunities outside of our graduate program.
+We endeavor to provide an international seat rotation during the 18-month program in one of our Asia-Pacific offices.
+We will take into consideration your preference for location and practice or group.
+As a truly global firm, international working opportunities are available outside of our graduate program across our wider network.

-After being with the firm for six months, you can be reimbursed for 50 per cent of your gym membership (including Pilates and yoga studios) up to AUD 600 annually.
+After being with the Firm for six months, you can be reimbursed for your gym membership (including Pilates and yoga studios) up to AUD 600 annually.